ru-rane/ru-rane/README.md

 - 👋 Hi, my name is Rutuja Rane.
 - 👀 I’m interested in programming and currently in the learning process.
-- 🌱 I’m currently learning in College Multihexa.
+- 🌱 I’m currently learning as Programmer Analyst in College Multihexa.
 - 📫 How to reach me: ruturrane@gmail.com

 <!---